 Famously, the retail sector is burdened with more administrative duties than many others.
-From the recording of transactions to managing inventories, when it comes to retail there’s a lot of data to be recorded but, in the digital age that need not be so cumbersome.
+From the recording of transactions to managing inventories, when it comes to retail there’s a lot of data to be recorded

 The team from Cottons braced the cold winds, ice cold water and copious amounts of mud to take part in this year's Winter Wolf Run at Stanford Hall.
 Facing the challenge There are four Wolf Runs throughout the year, each being a 10k run with a set of obstacles designed to challenge even the fittest […]

 Chancellor Philip Hammond presented his second Autumn Budget on Monday 29 October 2018.
 In his speech, he stated that ‘austerity is coming to an end – but discipline will remain’.
 He also promised a ‘double deal dividend’ if the Brexit negotiations are successful but stated that there may be a full-scale Spring Budget in 2019 […]

 Cottons are delighted to announce that we are the latest accountancy firm to gain inclusion on Handpicked Accountants, an exclusive network of the very best accountants in the UK.
 Launched in 2017 by the professional services company Begbies Traynor, Handpicked Accountants aims to connect individuals and small business owners with trusted local accountants.
 At Cottons, […]